felipefernandes/celd-website/wp/wp-content/plugins/popup-maker/readme.txt

 == Changelog ==

+= v1.6.6 - 07/29/2017 =
+* Fix: Bug with closing forms using newest version of Gravity Forms.

+= v1.6.5 - 07/16/2017 =
+* Tweak: Added new popup class for theme names.
+Thanks @bluantinoo.
+* Fix: Bug in menu popups save and render functionality not working correctly.
+* Fix: Finally found issue where randomly assets tab checkboxes wouldn't uncheck & save properly.
+* Fix: Sanitized active tab key against whitelist.
+* Fix: Errors in w3c validation scans from form meta fields.
+* Fix: Settings asset label mismatch.

+= v1.6.4 - 07/07/2017 =
+* Imporvement: Reworked all form integrations to be as DRY as possible making it more reliable.
+* Tweak: Added sanity check in case previous filter mucks up the $item object variable in menu item filters causing warnings.
+* Tweak: Disabled the open count & sorting when Popup Analytics is activated.
+* Tweak: Added NF datepicker CSS fix.
+* Tweak: Added media type to head styles to force optimization plugins to keep them in order.
+* Tweak: Reverted to older method of click trigger assignment to better work with multiple popups on one trigger with conditions.
+* Fix: Bug caused by use of a function some users host blocked.
+* Fix: Bug caused by debug mode being enabled with a form success cookie.
+* Fix: Bug when Gravity Form was not in popup but triggered a thank you popup.
+* Fix: Bug with GForms closing popup after submission.
+* Fix: Bug where CF7 Forms with required fields trigger popup to close without being filled properly.

+= v1.6.3 - 05/19/2017 =
+* Fix: Removed 3rd parameter from number_format as it only accepts 1, 2 or 4 arguments, not 3 per php.net documentation.

+= v1.6.2 - 05/18/2017 =
+* Fix: Bug caused by rounding to whole numbers in opacity values.

+= v1.6.1 - 05/17/2017 =
+* Improvement: Major improvements to the Shortcode UI (builder & in editor previews).
+Now supports true live rendering of PM shortcodes.
+This will be most apparent in upcoming extension updates.
+* Fix: Forced decimal formatting in CSS output functions in case of locale changes to formatting.
+Fix thanks to @timhavinga

+= v1.6.0 - 04/26/2017 =
+* Feature: Added Gravity Forms direct integrations.
+  * Close popup with delay when Gravity Form is submitted.
+  * Trigger a thank you popup when Gravity Form is submitted.
+  * Set cookies easily when the Gravity Form is in a popup.
+* Feature: Added Contact Form 7 (CF7) direct integrations.
+  * Close popup with delay when contact form 7 is submitted.
+  * Trigger a thank you popup when contact form 7 is submitted.
+  * Set cookies easily when the CF7 form is in a popup.
+  * Forced CF7 assets to load when used in a popup on the off chance they don't automatically.
+* Tweak: Increased action priority for condition registration in case plugins register post types late, such as PODs.
+* Tweak: Moved popup theme styles to a very late position in the head to prevent them from being overwritten when minifying CSS.
+* Fix: Bug where you couldn't enter values higher than the rangeslider max.
+* Fix: JS error when creating a cookie before a trigger exists.

+= v1.5.8 - 04/04/2017 =
+* Fix: Error when extensions were active due to null values for checkboxes.

+= v1.5.7 - 03/27/2017 =
+* Improvement: Added option to disable the menu editors in case of a conflict.
+* Fix: Forced 100% width on page select boxes to prevent them from being too small.
+* Fix: Bug where checkboxes were not staying checked.

+= v1.5.6 - 03/16/2017 =
+* Feature: Admin Bar helper tool to assist in getting proper click trigger selectors easily.
+* Improvement: Further tweaks for maximium compatibitlity with nav menu editor.
+* Improvement: Added Popup option to nav menu editor Screen Options to easily hide them.
+* Fix: Updated the freemius-sdk to fix an obscure secured php core function error.

+= v1.5.5 - 03/13/2017 =
+* Improvment: Used generic Nav Menu Editor Walker classes for better support.
+This should remove the notices from other plugins as well.
+* Fix: Bug that causes click triggers to lag.

+= v1.5.4 - 03/13/2017 =
+* Fix: Typos in conditions.
+* Fix: Moved class_exists checks to better handle possible missing class errors.

+= v1.5.3 - 03/13/2017 =
+* Improvement: Added a catch for any triggers not initialized at page load.
+* Fix: Typo in multi check field template that led to admin JS errors.

+= v1.5.2 - 03/10/2017 =
+* Improvement: Added option to disable the admin bar Popups helper menu item.
+* Improvement: Simplified the nav menu editor modification class to reduce un-needed translation strings.
+* Fix: Added check for missing class in the nav menu editor walker classes.

+= v1.5.1 - 03/09/2017 =
+* Fix: PHP 5.2 Compatibility issue.

+= v1.5.0 - 03/08/2017 =
+* Feature: Position popups based on the click trigger.
+Tooltips & Popovers are now possible.
+* Feature: Added new conditions for targeting children & grandchildren / ancestors of selected content.
+* Feature: Added new settings to the Nav Menu editor to choose a popup that a menu item will trigger.
+* Feature: Addded option to Disable on Tablets as well as mobile phones.
+* Feature: Added WooCommerce is_wc_endpoint_url conditions.
+* Feature: Added new click selector presets for quicker targeting & more user friendly.
+* Feature: Added a new debug mode.
+Including:
+  * Admin Bar with manual open, close & cookie resets for loaded popups.
+* Improvement: New global JS functions for easily working with popups.
+PUM.open(123), PUM.close(123), PUM.clearCookies(123).
+* Improvement: Added inline links to docs for various settings.
+* Improvement: Reworked popup analytics to improving response times and decreasing server loads.
+  * Moved Analytic tracking to the WP-API with a new endpoint.
+  * Reduced number of queries by 75% for analytics tracking.
+  * Added option to disable it entirely if absolutely neccessary.
+* Improvement: Many improvements to JavaScript including object caching.
+* Tweak: Creating a new trigger will automatically create a cookie and assign it if one doesn't exist.
+* Tweak: Mobile Disable was also applied to tablets, now only to phones.
+* Tweak: Removed readonly from rangesliders to make the fact you can manually enter any value more intuitive.
+* Tweak: Use CSS to display a popup immediately if has trigger: auto open: delay 0.
+* Tweak: Clicking elements in the visual theme preview will now scroll to the relevant section of settings.
+* Fix: Bug in admin when editing a trigger, cookie field didn't repopulate properly.
+* Fix: Bug where rangeslider values can be set to strings.
+* Fix: Bug where links in the close button were not triggered even when do_default was enabled.
+* Fix: Bug with scrollbar "flashing" when popup opens.

 = v1.4.21 - 12/12/2016 =
 * Feature: Added option to disable popup on mobile to comply with [Google's new interstital policy](https://webmasters.googleblog.com/2016/08/helping-users-easily-access-content-on.html).
 * Tweak: Added additional paramter to the pum_popup_get_conditions filter.